akkitheakhil/check-empty-code-tips-1/README.md

 - It can check any type of value like `number`, `string`, `array` or `object`.
-- It follows the `DRY` pattern, where you can reuse this util method instead of writing the same conditions over and over again.
+- It follows the `DRY` pattern, where you can simply reuse this util method instead of writing the same conditions over and over again.
 - Your code will be more readable using the util method.

 ## Bonus tips for Angular: